RentEase

 As a portfolio grows, you cannot manage everything alone.
 You will need a caretaker, an accountant, perhaps a property manager.
 The question is how to give each person the access they need without giving them the access they should not have.

 Role-based access solves this.
-Each team member gets exactly the view they need and nothing more.
-This protects sensitive data, maintains accountability, and allows you to delegate without losing control.
-Sharing everything via email or a shared spreadsheet — beyond being disorganised — is a real security risk.
+Each team member gets exactly the view they need and nothing more, so you can delegate without losing control of the financial data.
+Sharing everything through email or one shared spreadsheet is not only disorganised, it is a security risk.

 What to look for: Multiple user accounts under a single landlord account, customisable permission levels per user, and the ability to revoke access instantly.